Hakupu: Anapala Chasm

 Descending 155 steps into a well known chasm and pool of fresh water situated near the track leading from the village of Hakupu to the sea, Anapala was a main source of fresh water for residents back in the day.

 Internet access

-For a length of time, Hakupu has attempted to achieve internet access.
-As of July 2005, Hakupu is seven miles away from the nearest wireless access point.
-Technicians have attempted to use an abandoned building in the village in order to create an access point.
+For a length of time, Hakupu had attempted, with difficulty, to achieve internet access.
+As of July 2005, Hakupu was seven miles away from the nearest wireless access point.
+Technicians had attempted to use an abandoned building in the village in order to create an access point.
+By 2010, the village was connected to internet services.

+Sports

+Hakupu School Ground or Village Park is a sports ground.